-As the adoption of various forms of cloud models (i.e., public, private, and hybrid) across multiple industry is increasing, the cloud buzzword is on a new high.
+As the adoption of various forms of cloud models (i.e., public, private, and hybrid) across multiple industries is increasing, the cloud buzzword is on a new high.
 However, customers still have concerns about security areas and raise a common question: “How can I trust the cloud?”
 The most straightforward answer to this question will be to “build trust around the cloud,” but how?
 Well, we will discuss a few wonderful concepts of PKI, which, if planned and implemented correctly, can be a good solution to building customers’ trust in a cloud.

 Before discussing in detail about cloud-based PKI architecture models, let’s refresh some basics.